 Similar to Ocado, AI will be utilised in the future to power many of our automated services.
 These could be smart cities that are predicted to improve our environments, or self-driving cars that use AI to navigate roads and assess obstructions.

 An AI machine's ability to process large data sets quickly and accurately will be vital for many smart technologies and environments to operate.
-An example of this is already in operation on many top range smartphones, where AI operates in the background constantly tweaking the phone's settings for maximum performance or battery life.
+An example of this is already in operation on many top-range smartphones, where AI operates in the background constantly tweaking the phone's settings for maximum performance or battery life.

 In 2016, an industry-wide organisation including five Silicon Valley giants was formed, known as the Partnership on Artificial Intelligence to Benefit People and Society.
 This body works to promote the fair and ethical development of artificial intelligence technologies that have the potential to bring as much disruption as it will benefit.

 Decision-making AI in the workplace

 The speed and efficiency of certain AI applications make them appealing to executives looking to find more value across their organisation.

 IBM's Watson has been used to decide if employees are worthy of a pay rise, a bonus, or a promotion by looking at the experience and past projects of employees to judge the qualities and skills that individuals might provide to the company in the future.

 Decision-making software used in this way has caused some concern.
 The Trades Union Congress, the federation that represents the majority of trade unions in the UK, recently called for legislative changes to safeguard employees against this kind of technology.
 It is also recommended that employers consult trade unions before deploying such systems.

 "Our prediction is that left unchecked, the use of AI to manage people will also lead to work becoming an increasingly lonely and isolating experience, where the joy of human connection is lost," TUC general secretary Frances O'Grady said.

 AI replacing human workers is widely regarded as the number one downside to AI, the implementation of which could set in motion a wave of lay-offs as employees struggle to outperform machines.